Sriharsha-hatwar/BasicBERT/readme.md

 ## Repository Structure
 The repository is structured as follows:

-DataCollection/: Contains the script used for extending data and also contains dataset created using GPT3.5.
+DataCollection/: Contains the scripts for obtaining literal sentences from Merriam-Webster API and formatting sentnces into VUA20 dataset format.
+Also contains generated sentences from GPT-4.

 utils/: Utility functions and scripts for data processing and model evaluation.